Vele-Majstor/lite-react/README.md

 ## Installation

-You can install "lite-react" using npm or yarn:
+You can install "lite-react" using npm, yarn or pnpm:

 Using npm: